thejohnsullivan/McLeian/_posts/2016-07-24-john-sullivan.md

 ***

-John has recently asked the woman of he so well-deserves, Madeleine, to be his wife.
+John has recently asked the woman he so well-deserves, Madeleine, to be his wife.
 I cannot wait to watch him mature even more as he prepares to take this new step in his life.

 {% include image.html url="/assets/images/John-15.JPG" %}